rwilliams/jrubywiki/Concurrency-in-jruby.md

 Atomicity
 ---------

 Atomicity refers to the ability to perform a write to memory based on some view of that memory and to know the write happens before the view is invalid.
 There is a strong parallel here with volatility.
 An example would be updating a value if and only if it is still null.
-See the important note about the *lack* of atomicity in Ruby's ||= operation below.
+See the important note about the *lack* of atomicity in Ruby's `||=` operation below.

 Very few operations in JRuby have any guaranteed atomicity.
 Usually, this is expected; most operations are done as simple reads or unconditional writes, like constant initialization, method definition, and so on.
 A few operations, however, are done atomically:

 * Growing an instance variable table.
 This generally only comes into play early in execution, or if new instance variables are defined for the first time under concurrent execution.
-* Updates of LOADED_FEATURES ($") in response to concurrent requires.
-If a feature appears in LOADED_FEATURES, you know it has successfully completed loading in exactly one thread.
+* Updates of `LOADED_FEATURES` ($") in response to concurrent requires.
+If a feature appears in `LOADED_FEATURES`, you know it has successfully completed loading in exactly one thread.
 * The state of an autoloaded constant (1.9 mode only).
 Autoloads will only run and complete in exactly one thread.

 A number of common Ruby features, however, are *not* guaranteed atomic, even though they may imply such.

-* Conditional updates of the form ```||=``` or ```&&=```.
+* Conditional updates of the form `||=` or `&&=`.
 These are not actually atomic in any version of Ruby, and expand logically to a read followed by a test and potentially a write.
 Additionally, there's no guarantee the right-hand side (the value expression) will only execute once.
-* Updates with modification, as in ```+=```, ```-=``` and friends.
+* Updates with modification, as in `+=`, `-=` and friends.
 These expand to a read, method call, and write.
 Under concurrency, the write may wipe out another thread's update.

-If you need atomic operations, we recommend using the ```atomic``` gem.
-The ```atomic``` gem provides a number of operations for doing atomic updates:
+If you need atomic operations, we recommend using the `atomic` gem.
+The `atomic` gem provides a number of operations for doing atomic updates:

 * compare_and_set - only set the value if it is currently set to some and expected value.
 * get_and_set - get the current value and set a new one in a single operation.